Facebook apologizes for mistakenly exposing up to 14M users’ posts

 A company spokesperson shared with Fast Company a version of an alert screen that all affected users will begin seeing in their notifications today:

 The mistake comes at an awkward time for Facebook, which continues to face questions across the world around the sharing of data with now-defunct political consulting firm Cambridge Analytica.
-Facebook has long faced criticism from users and privacy advocates who say the service’s privacy settings can be difficult to understand, particularly as new features roll out and the interface evolves, and this bug is unlikely to ease those fears.
+In April, Princeton researchers showed how the company’s “Login With Facebook” feature could be exploited to collect user data.
+Facebook has long faced criticism from users and privacy advocates who say the service’s privacy settings can be difficult to understand, particularly as new features roll out and the interface evolves, and the new bug is unlikely to ease those fears.

 Most recently, a report this week in The New York Times revealed that Facebook provided mechanisms for phone makers to build software accessing user data, mostly to integrate Facebook features before app markets came into widespread use.